 1. Ship a Thank You Note with an Order

-2. Offer Customers Additional Learning/Education
+2. Offer Customers Free Additional Learning/Education Materials

-This is a great way to thank your customers because it can also act as marketing material for SEO purposes.
-Provide customers with a learning centre or knowledge base where they can increase their knowledge.
+So what do these materials look like?
+For starters, you can provide customers with a learning centre or knowledge base where they can increase their knowledge about your product or industry.
 A fantastic example of this is Bare Biology, who offers customers access to an online magazine that discusses everything from health, to fitness, to beauty.

 3. Think in Ones, Not Groups